11 Court-Approved Co-Parenting Apps (Free & Paid Options)

 With a high user satisfaction rating and over 550,00 downloads, Talking Parents takes care of co-parenting needs with ease.

-Besides communicating with your co-parent, you can also request money, keep a personal journal, and document important interactions.
+Besides communicating with your co-parent with secure time-stamped messages for complete transparency, you can also request money, keep a personal journal, and document important interactions.

-Peruse the parenting resources for tips on a variety of topics, all for free.
+Peruse the parenting resources for free tips on a variety of topics.
+It also gives you the option to upgrade your plan based on your needs.

 • Create a library of cards with important contact numbers